 I enjoy physical exercise such as the Grouse Grind and running, cycling and triathlons.
 I've done three marathons, and on August 26, 2012 I completed the Ironman Canada race in Penticton.
 Over the last few years I've started regularly swimming in the ocean and now swim roughly two out of every three days throughout the year.
 I take a thermometer and record the temperature.
 Here's a chart showing all the temperatures I've recorded since I started recording temps in 2016 (you can compare with this site).
+Here's the official site that shows the water quality test results locally.
 And, to answer all the questions about whether this activity is good for you, or not, here's an academic article: Cold Water Swimming—Benefits and Risks: A Narrative Review.

 Upon turning 50 I decided to do something "outside my comfort zone".
 So, I chose to run for MLA in the 2017 provincial election.
 I ran as an independent candidate in the Vancouver-Point Grey riding, and I prepared a platform document in support of more diversity in educational curricula in the province.
 I ended up garnering 84 votes.
 (Amazingly I was not last!)
 It was an excellent learning experience.

 Cooking is an interest of mine, and have posted a few of my favourite recipes.
 I'm a big fan of Thai food and also of southern style barbecue.
 In August of 2012 I got around to buying a smoker so I could make some 'cue at home.
 In February 2017 I visited Franklin Barbecue in Austin, Texas and it lived up to its much hyped reputation.
 I waited four hours in line for what was truly the best barbecue I've ever had, especially the brisket.

-I had a great time during the Vancouver 2010 Olympics, thanks to my big brother, Robin.
+I had a great time during the Vancouver 2010 Olympics, thanks to my brother, Robin.